trigger-segfault/trigger-segfault.github.io/games.md

     title: "Asteroid Belt"
     url: http://imgur.com/a/ZQEIv
     image: /games/previews/asteroid-belt.png
     description: "A pretty basic game I made in Flash where you have to travel as far as possible while avoiding/destroying asteroids.
-A mixture between sidescrolling bullet hells and Asteroids."
+A mixture between side-scrolling bullet hells and Asteroids."
 ---